-A formal mentoring plan is required and should be developed by the fellow, research mentor and community mentor.
+A formal mentoring plan is required and should be developed by the Fellow, Research Mentor and Community Mentor.
 The purpose of the mentoring plan is to ensure a quality experience for the Fellow that provides a springboard to a career in scientific research and/or program implementation.

-A sample mentoring plan is provided in Appendix A of the request for applications.
 The mentoring plan should be similar to those prepared by the research institution for a National Science Foundation award.
-Guidance for preparing a mentoring plan is provided in Exhibit B.
+The Mentoring Plan should include at a minimum: